ajaymarathe/bootcatch-themes/README.md

 [![NPM](https://img.shields.io/npm/dt/bootcatch-themes.svg)](https://www.npmjs.com/package/bootcatch-themes)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+All of the free themes on Bootcatch are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 [![Bootcatch Logo](https://raw.githubusercontent.com/ajaymarathe/image-store/master/bootcatch/bootcatch.png)](http://bootcatch.com/)

 Free customized bootcatch themes for bootstrap lover's <3 - is based on world most popular framework Bootstrap. which has different styles and layouts like buttons, cards, forms, navbar, modal, tables, dropdown, and all features.